Home Contact Us FAQ's SiteMap

 EXPLANATION:

 During final salary negotiation, some candidates will abruptly claim to have just received notification of an upcoming increase in compensation and expect this new-and-improved salary to be used as their current income.
 Such salary increases and/or promotions are difficult to confirm since a candidate can easily state he was given verbal assurance.
-Hiring managers find it difficult to push for proof since they risk appearing not to trust the candidate after building rapport during the lengthy recruitment process.
+Hiring managers find it difficult to push for proof since they risk appearing not to trust the candidate after building rapport during the recruitment process.

 RESOLUTION: